balthazar-space/web-shell-api/WebFS API.md

         "owner": "OwnedByUser",
     }

-Path does not exist, but can be written to:
+This `path` does not exist, but can be written to:

     {
         "can": ["write" ],
     }

-Path does not exist, and cannot be written to:
+This `path` does not exist, and cannot be written to:

     {
         "can": [],